40 Years On...

 It was founded in 1938 as the Women’s Voluntary Services, to help civilians in need during World War II.
 Now it has 35,000 volunteers supporting 100,000 people every year through projects such as visits and refreshments in hospitals, support for dementia sufferers, lunch clubs and home library services.
 A worthy cause indeed and one that has the royal seal of approval – Queen Elizabeth is its Patron and the Duchess of Cornwall has been President since 2012.

 So how are we going to raise £130,000?
 There are three main strands to our fundraising and it all promises to be lots of fun, too!
 We’re kicking off the year with a series of vintage tea parties to be held in McCarthy Stone developments across the country.
-Find your closest tea party here, and resident or not, go along and take a look around a development if you are thinking of moving!

 This will be followed by a link-up with the popular RVS event Grandfest, which is now in its third year.
 Celebrating the heritage crafts and skills of retired people, it culminates in a one-day festival in London.
 Throughout the summer, there will be a series of skills workshops in McCarthy Stone developments where homeowners can share, learn or brush up their skills in crafts such as jam-making, woodworking, baking and so on.